-- Advance GMI-1271 for the treatment of AML.
+- Advance and complete the clinical development of GMI-1271 for the treatment of AML.
 We are building on our experience developing rivipansel to investigate GMI-1271 for the treatment of AML as an adjunct to standard chemotherapy.
-We have initiated a Phase 1/2 dose-escalation clinical trial in defined populations of patients with AML.
-The Phase 1 portion of the trial has been completed and the Phase 2 portion was initiated in 2016 and is currently enrolling subjects in sites in the United States, Ireland and Australia.
-We have retained worldwide development and commercialization rights to GMI-1271.
-In June 2016, GMI-1271 received fast track designation for the treatment of adult patients with relapsed or refractory AML and elderly patients aged 60 years or older with AML. - Advance GMI-1271 for the treatment of MM.
-We have initiated a Phase 1 multiple dose-escalation clinical trial in defined populations of patients with MM and are enrolling subjects at trial sites in Ireland. - Advance GMI-1359 for the treatment of cancer.
-We are developing GMI-1359 which simultaneously inhibits both E-selectin and CXCR4, for potential use in the treatment of cancers with significant bone marrow involvement, such as hematologic cancers including AML and MM and certain solid tumors such as breast and prostate cancer.
-We completed enrollment in a Phase 1 single-dose escalation trial in healthy volunteers in 2016.
-We have retained worldwide development and commercialization rights to GMI-1359. - Support Pfizer's further development of rivipansel.
+We have completed enrollment in a Phase 1/2 dose-escalation clinical trial in defined populations of patients with AML.
+In May 2017, GMI-1271 received breakthrough therapy designation from the FDA for the treatment of adult patients with relapsed or refractory AML and also received orphan designation from the European Commission for the treatment of AML.
+We anticipate initiating a pivotal Phase 3 clinical trial in mid-2018 for GMI-1271 in patients with relapsed or refractory AML.
+We have retained worldwide development and commercialization rights to GMI-1271. - Advance the clinical development of GMI-1271 for the treatment of MM.
+We are enrolling a Phase 1 multiple dose-escalation clinical trial for patients with MM who have not responded optimally to standard chemotherapy.
+We are currently enrolling patients at multiple clinical trial sites in Europe. - · Advance the clinical development of GMI-1359 for the treatment of cancer.
+We are developing GMI-1359, which simultaneously inhibits both E-selectin and CXCR4, for potential use in the treatment of cancers with significant bone marrow involvement, such as hematologic cancers including AML and MM and certain solid tumors such as breast and prostate cancer.
+We are currently conducting a Phase 1 single-dose escalation trial in healthy volunteers.
+We have retained worldwide development and commercialization rights to GMI-1359. - · Support Pfizer's further development of rivipansel.
 We will continue to support Pfizer, if requested, as Pfizer proceeds with further clinical development of rivipansel, including the Phase 3 clinical trial, and pursues regulatory approval of rivipansel.
-We expect to use any milestone and royalty payments that we may receive from Pfizer to accelerate the development of our other drug candidates. - Identify and develop additional novel selectin antagonists to address unmet medical needs with significant market potential.
+We expect to use any milestone and royalty payments that we may receive from Pfizer to accelerate the development of our other drug candidates. - · Identify and develop additional novel selectin antagonists to address unmet medical needs with significant market potential.
 We believe our glycomimetics platform will enable us to develop a broad pipeline of potential drug candidates that may be orphan drugs or may address larger market opportunities.
-We have identified a highly potent E-selectin antagonist which is being explored for subcutaneous delivery and which we believe could be of value in potential major market opportunities, such as the treatment of certain cancers and cardiovascular disease. - Apply our insights and our glycomimetics platform to other carbohydrate targets beyond selectins.
+We have identified a highly potent E-selectin antagonist which is being explored for subcutaneous delivery and which we believe could be of value in potential major market opportunities, such as the treatment of certain cancers and cardiovascular disease. - · Apply our insights and our glycomimetics platform to other carbohydrate targets beyond selectins.
 We have identified additional opportunities where carbohydrates play critical roles in disease processes and where we believe we can apply our platform to create targeted glycomimetic drugs.
-We have begun to design and synthesize antagonists of a protein family known as galectins.
-We believe that compounds targeting galectins might potentially be used to treat certain forms of cancer and fibrosis.
+We have designed inhibitors that specifically block the binding of galectin-3 to carbohydrate structures.
+Galectin-3 is a protein that is known to play critical roles in many pathological processes, including fibrosis, inflammation, cancer and cardiovascular disease.
+We plan to optimize these compounds and conduct preclinical experiments in in 2018 to further characterize the effects of galectin-3 inhibitors on immune processes and anti-fibrotic activity.
+We are also designing other galectin inhibitors that we believe could be used to treat various diseases.